vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/licenses/Remove-VCFLicenseKey.md

 ## Description

-The Remove-VCFLicenseKey cmdlet removes a license key from SDDC Manager.
+The `Remove-VCFLicenseKey` cmdlet removes a license key from SDDC Manager.

 ???+ info

-    A license Key can only be removed if it is not in use.
+    A license key can only be removed if the key is not in use.

 ## Examples